Food on the Everest Base Camp Trek

-Breakfast During Everest Base Camp Trek
+Breakfast During the Everest Base Camp Trek

 - Potato: Boiled, mashed, and fried potato.